android-sms-gateway/docs-web/docs/features/multi-sim.md

     <img src="/assets/features-sim-rotation.png" alt="SIM rotation option">
 </div>

-When the `simNumber` is not specified in the request, you can configure which SIM card will be used to send messages on the device.
+When the `simNumber` is not specified in the request, you can configure which SIM card will be used to send the message on the device.
 This option is located in the "Settings" tab under the "Messages" section.

 Available options:

 * **OS Default**: The app will not select any SIM card, delegating this to the default messaging app.
 * **Round Robin**: The app will rotate between SIM cards in a round-robin fashion.
 * **Random**: The app will select a SIM card at random for each message.

+When a non-default option is used, you can receive the selected SIM number through the webhooks' `simNumber` field.

 ## Troubleshooting